Ajeej16/RayTracer/README.md

 Note: Read through the build batch file and make sure that the path the your Visual Studios directory is the same.
 If you do not have Visual Studios, then install it.
 If the path is different, please modify the path in the batch file in order for you to run the vcvars64.bat script.

-## Controls
-Understand how to interact with the ray tracing application using the following controls.

 ### Keyboard Controls
 - **W, A, S, D:** Move forward, left, backward, and right.